Is your child napping Safely? Parent's Guide

 - You smoke, as does anybody else in the bed.

-- The mother of the child smoked cigarettes during expecting
+- Mother of the child smoked cigarettes during expecting

 - Have you taken any pills or chemicals that can make it harder for you to wake up?